Christopher-Peterson/hybrid_methylation/alignment_experiments/README.md

 # new_alignment_experiment pe_xrelaxed "pe" "-N 1 --score_min L,0,-0.8"

+# First, these runs are configured with 5 hours as a default
-# First, modify the run slurm file to have 5 hours, just to be safe
+# You may need to modify the slurm file in pe_xrelaxed/slurm if it doesn't work on your system
 # Then, run the full alignment
 run_alignment run pe_xrelaxed
 dedup_alignment pe_xrelaxed